 Should You Have a Limited Menu On Thanksgiving Day?

 Planning Thanksgiving Day for your restaurant requires a lot of work.
 Before much of that work can begin you have to decide on your menu.
-It is impossible to order your food and inventory, prepare your items or even train your staff for the day, without knowing exactly what you will be serving.
+It is impossible to order food, prepare supplies, and even train your staff, if you don't know exactly what you will be serving.
 One of the biggest questions you may have is what type of menu you should have.
 There are three basic ways that you can serve food on Thanksgiving.
-You can have a buffet style meal, a limited menu with only specific selections or your normal menu.
+You can have a buffet style meal, a limited menu with specific selections, or a full menu.
 Which is the best for you?
 Let’s examine a few things to help make that decision.

 What is the style of your restaurant?

 Are you normally an all-you-can-eat buffet?
-If so then you will likely choose to continue that tradition with a Thanksgiving buffet.
+If so then you will probably want to choose to continue that tradition with a Thanksgiving buffet.
 However, if you are a sit-down restaurant that takes orders then you have to choose between a limited or full menu.
 Much of this decision can be based on the style of your restaurant and what your clientele might expect from you.

 What is your target market?

-You might be surprised at how your target market can affect the decision you make.
+As with all your restaurant decisions, your target market will be the basis for most of the decisions you make.
 For example, a limited menu may not be as appealing to a family with small children.
-There would likely be little that the children enjoyed and the pricing would not be worth what was given.
-However, more upscale individuals might appreciate a limited menu and find it alluring.
-When you look at the clientele you hope to attract, it will tell you a lot about what you need to offer.
+There may not be enough items for younger children to choose from, and whatever they choose may be overpriced given the constraints of a limited menu.
+However, more upscale clientele might appreciate a limited menu and find it alluring.
+When you look at the clientele you hope to attract, it will tell you a lot about what you should or should not be offering.

-Are you strictly serving Thanksgiving Dinner or is it business as usual?
+Are you only serving Thanksgiving Dinner or is it business as usual?

 What are the demands on the staff?